-Indonesia Is Diving Paradise
+Indonesia A Diving Paradise

 Indonesia is an epicenter of underwater biodiversity, hosting a greater variety of marine life than anywhere else on earth.

 The South China Sea, the Pacific Ocean and the Indian Ocean converge here, on the world’s largest archipelago of more than 18,000 islands, and the result is spectacular diving.
 Thriving off Indonesia’s vast coastline are more than 600 coral and 3000 fish species.
-While place names such as Bali, Komodo, Java and Sumatra bring jungles and tigers and land-based adventure to mind, the underwater world here is simply in a class of its own.
+While places such as Bali, Komodo, Java and Sumatra bring jungles and tigers and land-based adventure to mind, the underwater world here is simply in a class of its own.

 The diving is nothing short of outstanding.
 There’s exhilarating drift diving, extensive reef diving, fantastic night diving, unique muck diving and breathtaking steep walls.
 Tec divers probe the deep trenches and wreck divers love the many World War II relics.
 Still one of the few relatively undiscovered dive locations, Indonesia has something for divers of all levels.

 Bali, one of the most popular places for learning to dive, is also a hot spot for giant sunfish encounters and has some stunning drop-offs.
 East of Bali is Komodo, where nutrient rich currents underpin a vibrant ecosystem and UNESCO World Heritage Site.
 Off Lombok, the Gili Islands are casual, beautiful and tranquil, with turtles, cuttle fish, octopus, lionfish and scorpion fish to delight new divers.